Physics-informed neural networks via stochastic Hamiltonian dynamics learning: Continuous Hamiltonian dynamics learning with forward-backward variational autoencoder

-where $P$ and $Q$ are the prior and posterior distributions of the latent variable $z$, and $\alpha_1$ and $\alpha_2$ are two hyperparameters.
-Note that the decoder to $(q_0, p_0)$ is based on the backward ODE with dynamics function $(-h_{\theta_1})$.
-We call this VAE training process $\textit{VAE}(T)$ for the terminal time $T$.
+The training process is similar to that of a variational auto-encoder \cite{Kingma2019-yv} and we optimize the following loss function:

-In summary, our training process for a variational learning of the reduced Hamiltonian includes: \begin{itemize} \item Phase 1: Run the first training procedure $\textit{AE}(T_1)$. \item Phase 2: Run the variational procedure $\textit{VAE}(T_2)$. \end{itemize}
+The first two terms are reconstruction errors with $y= (q_T, p_T)$, $\hat{y}= (\widehat{q_T}, \widehat{p_T})$, $x = (q_0, p_0)$, $\hat{x}= (\widehat{q_0}, \widehat{p_0})$.
+The last term is the usual KL-divergence with $P$ and $Q$ being the prior and posterior distributions of the latent variable $z$.
+The stochasticity now comes from the sampling of $z$ during the training process. $\beta_2$ is a hyperparameter that is again found by grid search with early termination.
+Note that the reverse flow leading to $(q_0, p_0)$ is based on the \textbf{backward ordinary differential equation} with the dynamics function $(-h^{decoder}_{\lambda})$.
+We call this additional training phase $\textit{Backward}(T)$ for the terminal time $T$.
+The final \textbf{NeuralPMP} training procedure includes two phases: \textit{Forward}(T) and then \textit{Backward}(T) trained sequentially with the same terminal time $T$.